Knack enables you to use roles and permissions to define different types of users who can access your Live App and the different ways they can use it.

 Show/Hide Views Based on a User's Status

 Similar to the example above, you can also use page rules to show or hide certain views based on a logged-in user's status.
 For example, you may have a member directory with multiple Member tiers.
-Basic and Premium Members can all view the Members list, but only Premium members can send a message other Members.
+Basic and Premium Members can all view the Members list, but only Premium members can send a message to other Members.

 Using page rules, you can choose to only show the form view to add a new message if the Member's status is Premium.